x97mdr/changing-pictou-county/docs/index.rst

-.. changing-pc documentation master file, created by sphinx-quickstart.
+.. changing-pictou-county documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-changing-pc documentation!
+changing-pictou-county documentation!
 ==============================================

 Contents: